TexasInstruments/edgeai-tensorlab/README.md

 ## Usage

-#### Accuracy Benchmarking
+#### Import Models & Accuracy Benchmarking
-Accuracy benchmark can be done by running [run_benchmarks.sh](./run_benchmarks.sh)
+Import/Calibration of models amd accuracy benchmark can be done by running run_benchmarks_pc.sh

-[run_benchmarks.sh](../run_benchmarks.sh) sets up some environment variables and then runs the benchmark code provided in [scripts/benchmark_accuracy.py](./scripts/benchmark_accuracy.py) using one of the yaml settings files.
+**run_benchmarks_pc.sh** sets up some environment variables and then runs the benchmark code provided in **scripts/benchmark_accuracy.py** using one of the yaml settings files.

-For full fledged benchmarking on pc, you can use the yaml file [accuracy_import_infer_pc.yaml](./accuracy_import_infer_pc.yaml)
+For full fledged benchmarking on pc, you can use the yaml file **accuracy_import_infer_pc.yaml**

-Change the yaml settings file appropriately to run on J7 EVM. [accuracy_import_for_j7.yaml](./accuracy_import_for_j7.yaml) can be used to run the import/calibration of the models on PC, but targeted for the J7 platform.
+Change the yaml settings file appropriately to run on J7 EVM. **accuracy_import_for_j7.yaml** can be used to run the import/calibration of the models on PC, but targeted for the J7 platform.
 This will create the imported artifacts corresponding to the models in the folder specified as work_dir in the benchmark script.

-Finally [accuracy_infer_on_j7.yaml](./accuracy_infer_on_j7.yaml) can be used when running the benchmark on the J7 EVM.
+Finally **accuracy_infer_on_j7.yaml** can be used when running the benchmark on the J7 EVM.
 This step will need the folder containing imported artifacts - so copy them over to the EVM or mount that folder via NFS.

-By default, the accuracy benchmark script uses our pre-defined models and configs, provided in [examples](./examples) folder.

-If you would like to use the models and configs provided in jacinto-ai-modelzoo, please change the configs_path and modelzoo_path to that location, as shown in [run_benchmarks.sh](../run_benchmarks.sh)

-If you would like to do accuracy benchmark for your own custom model, then please look at the example given in [scripts/benchmark_custom.py](./scripts/benchmark_custom.py).
+If you would like to do accuracy benchmark for your own custom model, then please look at the example given in **scripts/benchmark_custom.py**

+#### Model Inference on device
+Model inference on device can be done using the script **run_benchmarks_j7.sh**

+This will use the imported model artifacts created using the step above "Import Models & Accuracy Benchmarking".
+So this repository needs to be cloned (and dependencies installed) on devices the the model artifacts need to be accessible from the device (either copy of do NFS mount).

+Note: *For advance users only - if you are beginner, please ignore this note and focus on onnxrt and tflitert runtimes.
+For onnxrt and tflitert runtimes, the model artifacts using run_benchmarks_pc.sh can be used to do inference on device - no change required.
+However this would not work for the case of tvmdlr.
+For the case of tvmdlr, during import, the target_device has to be set to j7 in the yaml file used the script and also run_inference be set to False.
+The tvmdlr model artifacts this created would work in this inference step on device.*

 #### Generate report
-A CSV report containing all your benchmarking resutls can be generated by running [scripts/generate_report.py](./scripts/generate_report.py)
+A CSV report containing all your benchmarking resutls can be generated by running **scripts/generate_report.py**

 #### Package artifacts
 The original artifacts folder contains several files that are generated during import/calibration.
 Only some of the files are needed for final inference.
-The artifacts and models can be packaged for sharing by running [scripts/package_artifacts.py](./scripts/package_artifacts.py)
+The artifacts and models can be packaged for sharing by running **scripts/package_artifacts.py**

-#### Custom models and configs
-It is easy to benchmark your custom own models and configs using this repository.
-Please see the [documentation](./docs/custom_models.md) and example  [scripts/benchmark_custom.py](./scripts/benchmark_custom.py)
+## **Import Custom Models to create Model artifacts and Benchmark**
+Importing a DNN model using TIDL (or one of its open source front ends) is the process of quantizing and converting the model into a format that can be offloaded into c7x/MMA in.
+The imported artifacts can then be used to run inference.

+Out benchmark tools provide utilities for importing and accuracy benchmark of models.
+These tools include dataset loaders, pre-processing utilities, post-processing utilities and metric computation utilities.

+The following example shows how to perform accuracy benchmark of custom models: **scripts/benchmark_custom.py**

+During this accuracy benchmark, import of the model will be performed as the first step.
+The imported artifacts can be used to run inference on the target device (eg. EVM).

+However, there are a few things to note:

+All the step including import, inference and accuracy benchmark can be run on PC (Simulation).

+However, the import step cannot be run on the target device (eg. EVM).
+So that import step has to be run on PC and the resulting artifacts has to be coped to the target device to perform inference or accuracy benchmark.

 ## LICENSE